-The IS38ETR turbo requires an uprated downpipe with sports cat, plus high-flow exhaust system.
-The owner of this R has supplied a full turbo-back exhaust, which it has to be said looks stunning.
+The IS38ETR turbo requires an uprated downpipe with a sports cat, plus a high-flow exhaust system.
+The owner of this Golf R has supplied a full turbo-back exhaust, which it has to be said looks stunning.
 Highly polished with intricate welds, it looks very high-end and includes the adjustable valve set-up.

 Getting at the OEM intercooler is not straightforward.
 You have to pretty much remove the entire front of the Golf to gain access to the cooler.
 It begins with removing the front bumper and progresses to the headlights, followed by the crash bar.
 There are many clips and wiring harnesses to undo before a pile of expensive Golf R parts are carefully placed on the workshop floor.
 Like watching a loved one in major surgery, you’re probably best off not seeing this part!
 Still, it’s an essential part of the process and with a highly experienced and skilled Revo technician on the case, the Golf is in very good hands.

 As with the turbo, the Revo intercooler and Pipe Upgrade Kit has been designed to directly replace the restrictive and lower budget OEM items.
-Again, most of this will be hidden, but it does its job feeding the 2.0 TSI with cooler air – essential with a big power forced induction unit like this.
-Revo claim an impressive +27HP and 50NM gain with the Intercooler Pipe Upgrade kit.
+Again, most of this will be hidden, but it does its job feeding the 2.0 TSI engine with cooler air.
+Essential with a big power forced induction unit like this.
+Revo claims an impressive +27HP and 50NM gain with the Intercooler Pipe Upgrade kit.
 The next step is to replace the front of the Golf and once the final clips and fittings are slotted back into place, it’s time for the software.

 Revo IS38ETR Turbo vs standard IS38 Turbo

 The Revo IS38ETR offers significant performance gains over a stock IS38.
 It comes with a new OEM compressor and turbine housings, so it’s a straight swap with no modifications needed.
 Every weak point of the stock IS38 has been enhanced.
-The compressor and turbine housings have been CNC re-profiled to match the larger wheels and stronger shaft and as strength is a key factor to the IS38ETR; a replacement back-plate machined from a billet piece offers a greater resistance to warping.
-The larger bearing housing has also been upgraded to make room for a bespoke bearing system, incorporating a reinforced thrust bearing.
-Precision balanced to levels above the OEM specification reduces vibration to the lowest possible level and improves performance and reliability of the turbocharger.
+The compressor and turbine housings have been CNC re-profiled to match the larger wheels and stronger shaft.
+Strength is a key factor to the IS38ETR; a replacement back-plate machined from a billet piece offers greater resistance to warping.
+The larger bearing housing has also been upgraded to make room for a bespoke bearing system.
+Incorporating a reinforced thrust bearing.
+Precision balanced to levels above the OEM specification reduces vibration to the lowest possible level and improves the performance and reliability of the turbocharger.
 The IS38ETR is able to flow 40% more air than a stock IS38 unit.